Malmis/mapgen/README.md

 ### HOW TO ###
-When the script is downloaded, you need to make it executable with:

-    chmod +x mapgen

 Before your run the script, you may take a look inside it and change some stuff, i.e. the name of country you would like to map a map for.

 You run it with: